ericwegscheid/frontend-test/README.md

 # Superformula Front-end Developer Coding Test

-This project leverages Yelp's Fusion API to search for restaurants in the Las Vegas area by the top 10 most popular restaurant categories, price, and open status, as well as displays restaurant details and reviews.
+This project leverages Yelp's Fusion API to search for restaurants in the Las Vegas area by their top 10 most popular restaurant categories, price, and open status, as well as displays restaurant details and reviews.

-## Installing / Getting started
+## Getting started

 ### Requirements